K-Craw/SV_Wiki_Scraper/readme.md

         -formula: <day of week> Time Location <time> <location> <time> <location> .... <day of week> Time Location....
         Could parse the info out of this pretty easily.

+NPCS THAT NEED SCHEDULE IMPLEMNTED:
+    -All except abigail + lewis.

 To be implemented/plans: